firxworx/vite-shadcn-workspace/packages/react-layout/README.md

     "@workspace/react-layout": "workspace:*",
 ```

+Review `package.json` and ensure that the app satisfies the peer dependency requirements of this package.

 ### TailwindCSS Configuration

-Apps in this workspace that use this package must ensure its source files are referenced in their TaiwindCSS configuration so that its styles are included in the final build.
+Any apps that use this package must ensure its source files are referenced in their TaiwindCSS configuration so that its styles are included in the final build.

 `tailwind.config.ts`: